Bulbul0017/Wiki_Bot/README.md

 ## Run Locally

-To start type the following in the termina
+To start type the following in the terminal

 ```bash
   npm init